qgis/QGIS-Documentation/source/docs/training_manual/qgis_server/install.rst

  More info at http://www.itopen.it/qgis-server-setup-notes/.

-Now that Apache knows that he should answer requests to http://qgisplatform.demo we also need to setup the linux system so that it knows who ``qgisplatform.demo`` is.
+Now that Apache knows that he should answer requests to http://qgisplatform.demo we also need to setup the client system so that it knows who ``qgisplatform.demo`` is.
 We do that by adding ``127.0.0.1 qgisplatform.demo`` in the `hosts <https://en.wikipedia.org/wiki/Hosts_%28file%29>`_ file.
 We can do it with ``sudo sh -c "echo '127.0.0.1 qgisplatform.demo' >> /etc/hosts"``.